JacobMoller/BDSA_Assignment03/README.md

 1. The output of the ______________ activity is the ______________, which include both the non-functional requirements and the functional model.

-### Exercise 7
+### Exercise 4

 1. What level of details should UML models have?
 2. What is the difference between structure diagrams and behavior diagrams in UML?
 Provide two examples per category.

-### Exercise 8
+### Exercise 5

 Consider a file system with a graphical user interface, such as Macintosh’s Finder, Microsoft’s Windows Explorer, or Linux’s KDE.
 The following objects were identified from a use case describing how to copy a file from a floppy disk to a hard disk: File, Icon, TrashCan, Folder, Disk, Pointer.
 Specify which are entity objects, which are boundary objects, and which are control (interactor) objects.

-### Exercise 9
+### Exercise 6

 Assuming the same file system as before, consider a scenario consisting of selecting a file on a floppy, dragging it to Folder and releasing the mouse.
 Identify and define one control (interactor) object associated with this scenario.

-### Exercise 10
+### Exercise 7

-Arrange the objects listed in Exercises SE.8-9 horizontally on a sequence diagram, the boundary objects to the left, then the control (interactor) object you identified, and finally, the entity objects.
+Arrange the objects listed in Exercises SE.5-6 horizontally on a sequence diagram, the boundary objects to the left, then the control (interactor) object you identified, and finally, the entity objects.
 Draw the sequence of interactions resulting from dropping the file into a folder.
 For now, ignore the exceptional cases.

-### Exercise 11
+### Exercise 8

 From the sequence diagram Figure 2-34, draw the corresponding class diagram.
 Hint: Start with the participating objects in the sequence diagram.